 What are the options for lunches?

-You have the option to apply for free school meals for your child, whilst they are in Foundation Stage.
+You have the option to apply for free school meals for your child, whilst they are in Reception.
 Our lunches are provided by a company called Good Lookin’ Cookin’, who provide a range of high quality food.
 Alternatively, you may provide your child with their own lunch box from home.
 If you are providing a lunch box, please note that we encourage healthy eating.
 Please ensure that there are no nut based products sent, including peanut butter and Nutella as we have children in school that would have an allergic reaction to this.